Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Introduction

 \item {Finally, is there a 3+1D version of the \HHK\ similar to the original 2-group \HKM\ \cite{Higher_Kitaev,companion,DG}?
 This extension would seem quite tricky when the Hopf algebra $H$ in $(A\xrightarrow{\partial} H,\lact)$ is not cocommutative.
 This is because there is not a natural way to define vertex operators, since there is no given cyclic order on the edges incident to a vertex.} A model however exists for $(\CC E\xrightarrow{\partial} \CC G,\lact)$ where $(E\xrightarrow{\partial} G,\lact)$ is a crossed module of groups (as per the construction in \cite{Higher_Kitaev,companion,DG}).

 \end{enumerate}

 \textbf{Some broader motivation.} A primary question for the field-theoretic approach to physical modelling of gauge phenomena is that of the relationship between the representation of space(-time), and the symmetry structure underlying the gauge fields.
 This may be cast as the choices of two categories (space and gauge, informally put) --- yielding the category of functors between them (see e.g. \cite[\S2]{Pfeiffer}, \cite{Baez_Huerta,companion}) as (a basis for) the space of states.
 Such a categorical formulation can somewhat obscure the direct tie to the physics being modelled, but facilitates the development of candidate generalisations of the `classical' suite of models.
-For example in \cite{Pfeiffer,companion} one passes from the functor category of gauge configurations to a lift to higher gauge configurations --- nominally 2-functors from a 2-lattice 2-category to a 2-group.
-In this setting space(-time) is modelled by a generalisation of a CW-complex --- depending on the requirements of the Hamiltonian, and the gauge group becomes a kind of higher group (or indeed lower group! {in the sense that in Potts models it can really be just a set, since the interaction is a delta-function, furthermore requiring only graph data for the lattice}).
-In parallel to this approach it is natural to ask what {\em other} generalisations of group characterisations of symmetry can be supported in principle (the \$64 question is What is demanded by physical observation?, but this begs also the question of where and how to observe --- see later, and cf. \cite{Levin_Wen}).
+For example in \cite{Pfeiffer,companion} one passes from the functor category of gauge configurations to a lift to higher gauge configurations -- nominally 2-functors from a 2-lattice 2-category to a 2-group.
+In this setting space(-time) is modelled by a generalisation of a CW-complex -- depending on the requirements of the Hamiltonian, and the gauge group becomes a kind of higher group (or indeed lower group! {in the sense that in Potts models it can really be just a set, since the interaction is a delta-function, furthermore requiring only graph data for the lattice}).
+In parallel to this approach it is natural to ask what {\em other} generalisations of group characterisations of symmetry can be supported in principle (the \$64 question is What is demanded by physical observation?, but this begs also the question of where and how to observe -- see later, and cf. \cite{Levin_Wen}).
 And what impact on the formalisation of space--time this might have.
-Hopf algebras, and in particular higher versions such as Hopf crossed modules \cite{majid2012strict,FARIAMARTINS2016}, offer a possible line of generalisation from gauge groups in this context because Hopf algebras (miraculously) bridge between the combinatorial and geometric worlds, at least in 2D \cite{manin2018quantum}.
-However while the linear structure on the resultant Hilbert space in the group cases is essentially passive, it plays a crucial role in the Hopf case (confer e.g.\ \cite{Bullock,meusburger2016hopf}).
-Here we take a first step to probe this challenge in a higher setting --- a higher theory, formally, but staying on surfaces.
-The version of this analysis relevant for higher Kitaev models (and hence relatively straightforward use of Whitehead's underlying free fundamental crossed module technology) is discussed for example in \cite{companion}.